nehaljwani/team.exiv2.org/book/IMaEA.md

 The date that appears at the center-bottom of every page (except the first) is in the style sheet.
 You could change that with sed of course.
 Setting the date from the computer clock would be fine for automatic reporting.
 Better to use static text as we might want to say "Exiv2 v0.27.3 2020-06-30" or the like.

-The resulting PDF is beautiful and not watermarked by prince, although the put a postit on the front page.
+The resulting PDF is beautiful and not watermarked by prince, although they put a PostIt on the front page.
 That's OK.
 They deserve credit.
-Of course you can use mutool to convert the PDF to "pretty ascii" and edit out the postit.
+Of course you can use a PDF Editor to remove the PostIt.

 [https://www.mankier.com/1/mutool#Pages](https://www.mankier.com/1/mutool#Pages)

 <center>![Robin](RobinEuphonium.jpg)</center>

+So, I used the Safari Printer PDF and did the final editing in SodaPDF.
+The tweaks were to fix the page headers, repair page links and add a PDF Table of Contents.
+I'm delighted by the result.
+Many would say that it's impossible to write a book in MarkDown.
+Well, I have!

 Thank You for reading my book.
 If you find errors, please let me know.
 If you'd like to discuss any of the technology involved in Image Metadata, please contact me by opening an issue on GitHub.